antomatskev/wopfe/content/page/instructions.md

 # User Guide

-This is an user guide for web application WOPFE.
-In WOPFE application, it is possible to sign in as a manager, a admin, a teacher, and a student.
+This is the user guide for web application WOPFE.
+In WOPFE application, it is possible to sign in as manager, admin, teacher, and student.
 Shortly about all users:

 A manager has a table with all users using this application and can add new admins.

-Admin is the user, who is due to creating new teachers, students, and timetables.
+An admin is the user, who is due to creating new teachers, students, and timetables.

 A teacher can see classes, a list of students, and timetables.
 Also, the teacher can create tests for students.

-Student
+Student can see the timetable and complete tests.

 **NB!
 WHILE CREATING NEW TEACHERS, STUDENTS AND TIMETABLES YOU SHOULD USE THE SAME CLASS (e.g. 9a), OTHERWISE, YOU WOULD NOT BE ABLE TO SEE FUNCTIONALITY OF THE APPLICATION**